MikroElektronika/mikrosdk_click_v2/clicks/ambient23/README.md

 ## Example Description

-> This example demonstrates the use of Ambient 23 click board by measuring the ambient light level in Lux.
+> This example demonstrates the use of Ambient 23 Click board by measuring the ambient light level in Lux.

 **The demo application is composed of two sections :**